Nperez1986/Audio-NeoPixel-Synch/README.md

 #endif

 // Which pin on the Arduino is connected to the NeoPixels?
-// On a Trinket or Gemma we suggest changing this to 1
 #define PIN            4

 // How many NeoPixels are attached to the Arduino?